-To facilitate consistent data reporting and performance measures collection, the EMPG Program Work Plan Template includes a Training Data Table.
+To facilitate consistent data reporting and performance measures collection, the FY 2022 EMPG Program Work Plan Template includes a Training Data Table.
 This table should reflect training activities outlined in the multi-year IPP and completion of required EMPG Program training courses.
 The data requirements are defined in the section below.
+Applicants/recipients are not required to report EMPG Program-funded personnel costs associated with training.
+Training related to the NQS is not reported on the Training Data Table.
+Also, data from the Training Data Table should be completed and submitted to FEMA as a component of quarterly reporting on grant activities.
 Upon entering the project name or number in the template, the cells located to the right of the main Training Data Table will auto-populate the associated priority, mission area, capabilities, and functional areas based on the project data included in the Grant Activities Outline.